9 Biggest Social Justice Issues of 2020

 8. Hunger and food insecurity

-According to Feeding America, 37 million regularly face hunger in the U.S., and 38 million live in poverty.12 Despite tens of thousands of private, nonprofit and government agencies, food insecurity remains a stubborn issue to solve.
+Even before the pandemic, Feeding America found that 37 million regularly face hunger in the U.S., and 38 million live in poverty12.
+Food insecurity remains a stubborn issue to solve, so as unemployment rises and many schools remain closed, accessing food through food banks and free school lunches will become more difficult.
 It’s also one that will continue to gain attention as more Gen Zers become old enough to vote.
 One notable survey found that Gen Z believes poverty and hunger are essential matters to address, while older generations rate it lower on a social issues list.13

 It’s something stated in NASW’s Code of Ethics, but ensuring equality is an essential part of a social worker’s role.
 It’s an issue that pervades nearly all of the issues already presented—whether it’s related to finances or access to resources.
-Obtaining equality in America is a big picture issue that social workers have been and will continue to be dedicated to addressing.
+It’s also become painfully more relevant as the COVID-19 pandemic impacts marginalized communities at higher rates both economically and medically Obtaining equality in America is a big picture issue that social workers have been and will continue to be dedicated to addressing.

 1 Retrieved on February 13, 2020 from socialworkers.org/Advocacy/Social-Justice/Increasing-Voter-Participation